tiserle/cacti_ericsson_redback_temperature/README.md

 4、Import other *.xml file in cacti web gui

-5、When using in SSR might fail while snmp timeout (SSR problem)
+5、When using in SSR might fail while snmp timeout (SSR problem, you could change the snmp timeout time to maximum)